Baptism

 God, to trust and hope in Him eternally.

+While our online process streamlines the registration, we still encourage you to connect with your district elder for spiritual guidance and support.
 Baptism is more than a ceremony—it’s a sacred act of dedication and commitment.
-Parents are encouraged to understand the biblical foundation of baptism, as taught by the church, and to reflect on the responsibility of raising their child in the Christian faith.
-Once you’ve connected with your elder, you will be guided through any preparatory steps required and scheduled for the next baptism service.
+Parents are encouraged to reflect on the biblical foundation of baptism and the responsibility of raising their child in the Christian faith.
+Once your form is submitted, our team will follow up with the next steps and help schedule you for the upcoming baptism service.